The 2020 Census asks cohabitating couples to define their relationship in a new way: "same-sex" or "opposite-sex.”

 White same-sex couples were the most evenly distributed across gender.
 Of all male-male couples, 82.6% were white.
 Of all female-female couples, 79.6% were female-female.

-Blacks are the only race where female-only unions outranked male-only unions.
-5.9% of all male-male couples were Black while 10.5% of all female-female unions were made up of Black couples.
+Black same-sex couples are the only race where female-only unions outranked male-only unions.
+About 6% of all male-male couples were Black while 11.1% of all female-female unions were made up of Black couples.

-Compared with opposite-sex couples, same-sex couples were more likely to have higher incomes, both partners employed, and be more educated.
-In 31.8% of same-sex households, both partners had at least earned a bachelor’s degree compared with only 26.3% of opposite-sex households.
-In 61.7% of same-sex households, both partners were employed.
-In opposite-sex households, only 48.9% of both partners held jobs.
-While the marriage-equality gap may be shrinking, the gender-pay-gap is not: 53.4% of male-male couples made $100,000 or more while only 40.3% of female-female couples earned the same amount.
+Compared with opposite-sex couples, same-sex married couples were more likely to have higher household incomes, be employed, and be more educated.
+In 26.1% of adults in same-sex married households had earned a bachelor’s degree compared with 23.1% of opposite-sex households.
+About 81.5% of adults in same-sex households were employed.
+In opposite-sex households, 78.2% of adults in those households held jobs.
+Same-sex married couples had a $107,200 median household income compared to $96,930 for opposite-sex married couples.